Memphis Main Street

 1952

-Check out the Parking Meters
+Check the Parking Meters

 1907 Cotton Bale Arch